Bald eagle’s wing amputated after being shot in West Virginia

 MORGANTOWN, W.Va.
-(WBOY) — A bald eagle found on New Year’s Eve with a gunshot wound to its wing has now had the wing amputated.
+(WBOY) — A bald eagle found on New Year’s Eve with a gunshot wound to its wing in West Virginia has now had the wing amputated.

 The eagle was found by a Department of Natural Resources (DNR) officer and taken to Cheat Lake Animal Hospital the next day, where doctors decided to amputate the wing from the elbow down.